 • It is not advisable to drive your vehicle after the airbags have deployed.
 If you are involved in another collision, the airbags will not be in place to protect you.

-Deployed airbags and seat belt pretensioners (if equipped) cannot protect you in another collision.
-Have the airbags, seat belt pretensioners, and the front passenger seat belt retractor assembly, replaced by an authorized dealer as soon as possible.
+Deployed airbags can't protect you in another collision.
+Have the airbags replaced by an authorized dealer as soon as possible.